Hibiscus Blue Bird

 file diagram

-Primary - is the image library that will be used most of the time, its database file is normally kept on the same hard disk as the main Plant Base database and the application's other files.
+Primary (1) - is the image library that will be used most of the time, its database file is normally kept on the same hard disk as the main Plant Base database and the application's other files.
 However an installation option allows it to be read from CD-ROM.
-The picture images are stored within the library database file itself.
+The picture images are stored inside the library database file itself.

-PictureLink - works in a slightly different way.
-The database only holds reference links to your picture files, which can be anywhere on your PC, and does not store the images themselves.
-This library database never takes up much space and you can index as many picture files as you wish, limited only by the size of your disk.
+PictureLink (3) - works in a slightly different way.
+The database only holds reference links to your picture files and does not store the images themselves.The pictures are normal image files and can be anywhere on your PC.
+This library database never takes up much space and you can index as many picture files as you wish.
 The only disadvantage of this library is that because the image files are independant of the database, they can get moved or deleted.
 Good for enabling Plant Base to index images that are used for other purposes.

 Operation